amitfin/oref_alert/README.md

 [![Open your Home Assistant instance and start setting up a new integration.](https://my.home-assistant.io/badges/config_flow_start.svg)](https://my.home-assistant.io/redirect/config_flow_start/?domain=oref_alert)

-The setup identifies the area according to the [Home location in the Zones settings](https://my.home-assistant.io/redirect/zones/) (the latitude and longitude coordinates).
+The setup identifies the area according to the [Home location in the Zones settings](https://my.home-assistant.io/redirect/zones/) (the latitude and longitude coordinate).
 If the detection fails, the user is asked to select the area manually.

 Once the component is installed, it's possible to control additional parameters using the Configure dialog which can be accessed via this My button: